The Last Laugh (Gotham): Plot

-While Jerome is terrifying the hostages, Barbara ties Leslie to a spinning wheel, taunting her about how she and Jim will get back together in a year, and will tell their grandchildren that a "man eating harpie" almost tore them apart.
+While Jerome is terrifying the hostages, Barbara ties Leslie to a spinning wheel, taunting her about how she and Jim will get back together in a year, and will tell their grandchildren that a "man eating harpy" almost tore them apart.
 Leslie kicks Barbara in the crotch, and in retaliation, Barbara tries to stab Leslie, but Jerome stops her.

 Jerome threatens to kill Alfred unless Bruce gets on the stage.
 Unwilling to let his only family die, Bruce gets on the stage, and Jerome holds a knife to his neck until Jim and Alfred start shooting the henchmen.
 Jerome tries to kill Bruce but Theo regains consciousness and stabs Jerome in the neck, killing him and making Theo look like a hero in front of the camera.
 Barbara escapes through a trap door on the stage.

 Bullock confronts Penguin (Robin Lord Taylor) about the rumors circulating that Jim did a favor for him, but Penguin denies it.
 Bullock tells the self-proclaimed "King of Gotham" that he still sees Penguin as the umbrella boy he and Jim first met, and threatens to beat him if he goes after Jim again, and he still wants revenge for Fish's death.
 Alfred tries to flirt with Leslie again only for him to realize that she is with Jim, much to Alfred's disappointment.
 Alfred then gets annoyed at Bruce, thinking he knew, which Bruce denies.

 Back at their hideout, Barbara kisses Theo on the cheek, where Tabitha watches in jealousy.
 Although Jerome is dead, people are still amazed at his sadistic and clever nature, and it gets to the point where people start committing homicidal acts of their own, proving Cicero's prediction true.
 The last shot shows Jerome's smiling corpse with the echoing of his laugh in the background.